-All staff play an important role in safeguarding and promoting the welfare of children as staff are in a position to identify concerns at an early stage and provide early help i.e. provide support as soon as a problem emerges at any point in a child's life.
+All staff play an important role in safeguarding and promoting the welfare of children as staff are in a position to identify concerns at an early stage and provide early help as soon as problems emerge i.e. provide support as soon as a problem emerges at any point in a child's life.
 This may be done for example, by liaising with the Designated Safeguarding Leads regarding any concerns or emerging issues, sharing information with other professionals to support early identification and assessment etc. Taking these steps may prevent concerns from escalating.